DominicMachado/DominicMachado.github.io/docs/latn-101-f21/schedule-latn101-f21.md

 ### Wednesday, December 8
 - Review
 - **Assessment**: Mastery quiz #4
-- **Practice (to be completed before class)**: determining whether a verb is [deponent or semi-deponent](https://observablehq.com/@dominicmachado/determining-verb-types-and-conjugation) and [translating different verb types](https://observablehq.com/@dominicmachado/translating-irregular-deponent-and-semi-deponent-verbs-fr) from Unit 4.
+- **Practice (to be completed before class)**: Try your hand at the following exercises about determining whether a verb is [deponent or semi-deponent](https://observablehq.com/@dominicmachado/determining-verb-types-and-conjugation) and [translating different verb types](https://observablehq.com/@dominicmachado/translating-irregular-deponent-and-semi-deponent-verbs-fr) from Unit 4.

 ### Friday, December 10
 - Looking ahead